Lares Trek to Machu Picchu 4D/3N

 Discover the Lares Trek to Machu Picchu: Culture, Nature, and Authenticity in One Journey

-Throughout the journey, you will walk through breathtaking valleys, cross high mountain passes, and pass by crystal-clear lagoons surrounded by snow-capped peaks.
-One of the most unique aspects of the Lares Trek is the opportunity to visit remote Andean villages.
-These communities still preserve their traditional way of life, speak Quechua, and practice age-old customs such as weaving, herding, and farming with ancestral techniques.
+During the 4-day Lares Trek to Machu Picchu, you won’t just be a spectator.
+You will walk through breathtaking valleys, cross high mountain passes, and pass by crystal-clear lagoons surrounded by majestic snow-capped peaks.
+The most unique aspect of this route is the opportunity to visit remote Andean villages.
+These communities still preserve their traditional way of life:

 Trip Details